Tracy Island: Original series depiction

 The centrepiece of the island is the Tracy Villa, the home of the island's residents.
-Various features of the original series' villa – such as the outside staircase descending to water, the large windows, and the prominent stone chimney – suggest that its design was inspired by Frank Lloyd Wright's Fallingwater house.
+Various features of the original series' villa – such as the outside staircase descending to water, the large windows, and the prominent stone chimney – indicate that its design was inspired by Frank Lloyd Wright's Fallingwater house.

+The crews of Thunderbirds 1 to 3 board their craft from the villa's lounge, where various launch chutes are concealed behind walls and under furniture.
+The lounge also serves as a rescue coordination and communications centre.
+One of the walls features photo portraits of each of the Tracy brothers in uniform.
+When any of the brothers makes a video call to base, the transmission is routed to his portrait, whose eyes electronically flash and beep to signal the incoming call.
+If the island has visitors from the outside world, a security protocol called "Operation Cover-Up" is initiated, whereby the wall portraits slide away to be replaced by photographs of the brothers in off-duty attire.
+Another wall houses a video call portrait for Lady Penelope, International Rescue's London field agent.

 Thunderbird 1 is launched from a hangar underneath the island's retractable swimming pool, at the foot of the villa.
 The entrance to the Thunderbird 2 hangar is concealed by a false rock-face and leads onto the island's runway.
 On exiting the hangar, the palm trees lining the runway swing outwards to accommodate the wingspan of Thunderbird 2.
 After taxiing along the runway, Thunderbird 2 takes off from a hydraulic launch platform.
 Thunderbird 3 is launched from underneath the Round House (the island's guest accommodation).

-Although the security of the island is stated to be assured by jamming equipment, in the Thunderbirds comic strips published in TV Century 21 it proves to be somewhat vulnerable due to the machinations of the Hood.
-Learning everything about the island by brainwashing the technically-minded Brains and extracting all of his knowledge concerning the island, the Hood launches his strongest attack yet on IR, destroying several Thunderbird craft and many of their hangars, with the exception of Thunderbirds 1 and 4.
+Although the security of the island is stated to be assured by jamming equipment, in the Thunderbirds comic strips published in TV Century 21 it proves to be somewhat vulnerable due to the machinations of The Hood.
+Learning everything about the island by brainwashing the technically minded Brains and extracting all of his knowledge concerning the island, the Hood launches his strongest attack yet on International Rescue, destroying several Thunderbird craft and many of their hangars, with the exception of Thunderbirds 1 and 4.
 (The canonicity of the Thunderbirds comics adventures is open to interpretation.)